Qz07/qz07.github.io/README.md

  -- [Resume](assets/Qz_fall23.pdf) -- [GitHub](https://github.com/Qz07) -- [LinkedIn](https://www.linkedin.com/in/qirui-zheng-b47235263) --

+# Internships

+### NEATLABS

+I am presently serving as an Assistant Research Intern at [Neatlabs](https://neatlabs.ucsd.edu/), where my primary focus lies in assessing the effectiveness of treatments for depressed patients by utilizing EEG data for analysis.
+Utilized tools in MATLAB - EEGLAB.

 # Projects
 Data Science, an emerging field over the past decade, is brimming with potential.
 I am eager to explore the intersections of this field with others and uncover the benefits it can bring to society's growth.